Research Group: Spinal Cord Injury Research

 Our vision is to understand the metabolic consequences of SCI, their interactions with neurological recovery and functioning, and to develop effective strategies to prevent health complications in this vulnerable population.
 Our mission focuses on clarifying the causes of increased endocrinological and cardiovascular risks in SCI and delivering targeted preventive guidance that begins with initial rehabilitation and extends throughout life, aiming to improve long-term outcomes in functioning, morbidity, and mortality.

 Our interdisciplinary team fosters global collaborations with universities and SCI rehabilitation centers worldwide.
 We maintain a strong scientific foundation through close integration with the Swiss Spinal Cord Injury Cohort Study (SwiSCI) and its associated Biobank, led by Prof. Jivko Stoyanov.
-This partnership enables comprehensive research on functioning, health maintenance, and survival in SCI This partnership allows comprehensive research on functioning, health maintenance, and survival in SCI.
+This partnership allows comprehensive research on functioning, health maintenance, and survival in SCI.

 RECOVER Investigation into the Consequences of Opioid Medication Use on Neurological Recovery and Functioning in Acute Management of Spinal Cord Injury